awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 1. Choose **Users**, and then choose the name of the user account you want to update\.

 1. On the **Permissions** tabs, in the policies list, verify that the `AmazonSSMFullAccess` policy is listed, or that there is a comparable policy that gives the IAM user permission to call the Systems Manager API\.
-Add the permission if it is not included already\.
+Add the permission if it's not included already\.
 For information, see [Adding and Removing IAM Policies \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-remove-policies-console) in the *IAM User Guide*\.

 1. Choose **Add inline policy**, and then choose the **JSON** tab\.